Zero-Sum Fictitious Play Cannot Converge to a Point: Proof of Theorem

 We now show that FP cannot converge to any point in the interior of $\nex$.
 Before turning to the proof, we outline the main intuition and establish several supporting properties.
 The basic intuition is that, once the trajectory remains close to $\nex$, Player~1 must play every action a linear number of times, while Corollary~\ref{cor:unique_NE_player2} implies that Player~2 plays Action~1 for a linear number of times.
-This forces the dynamics to revisit the states $X_1 \times Y_i$ repeatedly.
+This forces the dynamics to revisit the regions $X_1 \times Y_i$ repeatedly.
 The following lemma makes this observation precise.